arnelenero/simpler-state/README.md

 ## Feedback

-I have opened a Request For Comments ([here](https://github.com/arnelenero/simpler-state/issues/1)) on GitHub.
-Your comments and suggestions would be greatly appreciated.
+__If you like this library, the concept, and its simplicity, please give it a star ⭐️ on the [GitHub repo](https://github.com/arnelenero/simpler-state) to let me know.__ 😀

-__And if you like this library, the concept, and its simplicity, please give it a star on the [GitHub repo](https://github.com/arnelenero/simpler-state) to let me know.__ 😀
+The RFC (Request For Comments) has ended, but please feel free to open an issue on GitHub for any concerns/questions/suggestions.

 ## Prior Art